Gautham Chandrakumar

 Gautham is a senior commercial litigation and international arbitration lawyer.
 He focuses on financial services, energy, and antitrust disputes, with significant trial experience in over a decade of practice.

 Gautham has a broad financial services disputes practice.
 He acts for financial institutions, including banks, investment firms (across multiple alternative asset classes), collateral managers and bondholders.
 His experience includes disputes concerning interest rate swaps and futures following major economic events (testing ISDA contractual architecture in unprecedented circumstances), enforcement of terms in security documentation (including in distressed situations), misrepresentation claims relating to complex recapitalisation procedures, jurisdiction disputes arising from cross-border fraudulent schemes, shareholder disputes, and post-acquisition litigation (including seeking mandatory injunctions in performance of SPAs).
-Gautham also advises investment firms on litigation-risk and liability regarding portfolio companies (such advice contributing to holistic determinations as to whether positions require liquidation).
+Gautham also advises investment firms on litigation risk and liability regarding portfolio companies.
 In recent years, he has been involved in complex bankruptcy and restructuring litigation following high-profile insolvencies in the Middle East (including litigation arising from the Abraaj Group and NMC Health insolvencies).

-Gautham's expertise in antitrust litigation ranges from ad-hoc pre-action mandates advising potential claimants and defendants on competition law breaches to complex, follow-on damages litigation in the High Court and Competition Appeal Tribunal.
-These cases typically involve economic cartels in the automotive and maritime industries with concurrent proceedings in Europe and the US (thus requiring effective coordination of competition litigation proceedings in jurisdictions globally).
+Gautham's expertise in antitrust litigation ranges from ad-hoc pre-action mandates advising potential claimants and defendants on competition law breaches to complex follow-on damages litigation in the High Court and Competition Appeal Tribunal.
+These cases involved economic cartels in the automotive and maritime industries with concurrent proceedings in Europe and the US (thus requiring effective coordination of competition litigation proceedings in jurisdictions globally).
 In recent years, he has been involved in structuring class actions under the opt-out regime.

-Prior to joining White & Case in 2021, Gautham was a senior associate at the London office of Quinn Emanuel Urquhart & Sullivan LLP.
+Prior to joining White & Case in 2021, Gautham was a senior associate at the London office of another prominent US firm.

 Bars and Courts